It is important for women to have the experience of living a “virgin” existence:

 Virgo in Latin means “unmarried,” and, as Esther Harding has written,* the title of Virgin Goddess did not imply physical virginity, but the quality of being “one-in-herself.”
 Thus the Virgin Goddess is not the feminine counterpart of a male god, or even his partner.
 Instead she is the Mother of the World who stands alone as a divinity in her own right.
 This is symbolically reflected in the temple priestesses who eschewed marriage in order to perform the sacred rites and rituals of the Virgin Goddess they served.

 MEDITATION: To attune to the Virgin Goddess, first give yourself a personally meaningful role model.
 Visualizing a concrete image is an easy way to dial into the wavelengths of the invisible world.
 Your imagination is the control panel that gives you access to magical encounters.
+First, hop around on Google and notice which images most draw your attention.
 You could picture someone you know or a person from history, whoever inspires the deepest feelings.
 There is the loving-hearted Virgin of Guadalupe, whose hands stream forth the light of compassion.
 You could use Isis nursing Horus on her lap, crowned with the crescent moon, or Diana running with the hounds in her torch-lit grove.
 You might get an image from your own imagination: your Virgin Goddess may be veiled with stars and mystery, or, like in a dream I once had, appear as a young, laughing, long-haired goddess who was the joyful embodiment of unconditional love.

 However it comes, when you have a clear image of your Virgin Goddess, imagine her seated within the temple of your heart.
 Her qualities pour out from her, like holy rain, filling your being with grace, loveliness, simplicity, and, most of all, love.
 Experience her as the vital source of life itself.
 Though virginal in her integrity and completeness, she is the Mother of all creation and the original source of every being.